 - Our future revenue and operating results will be harmed if we are unable to acquire new customers, retain existing customers, expand sales to our existing customers, or develop new functionality for our platform that achieves market acceptance. - We face intense competition, especially from well-established companies offering solutions and related applications.
 We may lack sufficient financial or other resources to maintain or improve our competitive position, which may harm our ability to add new customers, retain existing customers, and grow our business. - If we fail to adapt and respond effectively to rapidly changing technology, evolving industry standards, and changing customer needs or preferences, our platform may become less competitive. - Our success depends in part on our partner-centric strategy.
 Our business would be harmed if we fail to maintain or expand partner relationships. - The estimates of market opportunity and forecasts of market growth included in this prospectus may prove to be inaccurate.
 Even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all. - To the extent our security measures are compromised, our platform may be perceived as not being secure.
-This may result in customers curtailing or ceasing their use of our platform, our reputation being harmed, our incurring significant liabilities, and adverse effects on our results of operations and growth prospects. - We depend on third-party data hosting and transmission services.
+This may result in customers curtailing or ceasing their use of our platform, our reputation being harmed, our incurring significant liabilities, and adverse effects on our results of operations and growth prospects. - Upon the completion of this offering, our directors, executive officers and current beneficial owners of 5% or more of our voting securities and their respective affiliates will beneficially own, in the aggregate, approximately % of our outstanding Series 1 common stock, which may limit our stockholders' ability to influence corporate matters and delay or prevent a third party from acquiring control over us. - We depend on third-party data hosting and transmission services.
 Increases in cost, interruptions in service, latency, or poor service from our third-party data center providers could impair the delivery of our platform.
 This could result in customer or shopper dissatisfaction, damage to our reputation, loss of customers, limited growth, and reduction in revenue. - Evolving global internet laws, regulations and standards, privacy regulations, cross-border data transfer restrictions, and data localization requirements, may limit the use and adoption of our services, expose us to liability, or otherwise adversely affect our business. - Our current operations are international in scope, and we plan further geographic expansion.
 This will create a variety of operational challenges.